-Currently our revenues are derived from restaurant operations, sales of food, paper products and supplies by Norco to franchisees, franchise royalties and franchise fees.
-Our financial results are dependent in large part upon the pricing and cost of these products and supplies to franchisees, and the level of chain-wide retail sales, which are driven by changes in same store sales and restaurant count.
+Revenues are derived from restaurant operations, sales of food, paper products and supplies by Norco to franchisees, franchise royalties and franchise fees.
+Financial results are dependent in large part upon the pricing and cost of the products and supplies sold to franchisees, and the level of chain-wide retail sales, which are driven by changes in same store sales and restaurant count.